orszaghlev/blog-app/README.md

 # blog-app
-A React blog app, which lets you view posts as a guest, save your favorite posts and write comments as a user, or create/edit/duplicate/delete posts as an admin.
+A React blog engine, which lets you view posts as a guest, save your favorite posts and write comments as a user, or perform operations on posts and comments as an admin.

 ## Deploy

-Create a Firebase project, use the Firestore database to store blog posts.
+Create a Firebase project, use the Firestore database to store blog posts and users.
-You can use the JSON data from the src/data folder or you can add your own posts as well.
+You can use the JSON data from the src/data folder or you can add your own posts/users as well.
+(The posts were based on various Wikipedia pages.
+[CC-BY-SA-3.0])

 Create your local .env file and include the following lines: